Midwest Express Airlines Flight 105: Flight

-Flight 105 took off at 15:20 with 27 passengers and four crew members.
-Flight 105 departed from Mitchell's Runway 19R en route to its destination of Hartsfield-Jackson Atlanta Int'l Airport, Atlanta, Georgia.
-Before the flight, the plane had previously been operated as Flight 206 with the same flight crew.
+At 15:20, Flight 105, carrying 27 passengers and four crew members, departed from Mitchell's Runway 19R en route to its destination of Hartsfield–Jackson Atlanta International Airport, Atlanta, Georgia.
+The plane had previously been operated as Flight 206, with the same flight crew, on its previous leg from Madison.

-At 15:21, during its initial climb, at an altitude of 700 ft above the ground, the right engine exploded.
-Flight 105 swayed several times.
-Captain Martin heard the loud bang and reacted: "What the hell was that?", which was not responded to by First Officer Weiss.
-Captain Martin then asked, "What do we got here Bill?", still with no response from First Officer Weiss.
-Flight 105 was then instructed by the ATC to turn left towards heading 175.
+At 15:21, with Flight 105 just 700 ft above the ground and climbing, the right engine exploded, causing Flight 105 to sway several times.
+Captain Martin immediately asked, "What the hell was that?", to which First Officer Weiss did not respond.
+Immediately after, ATC instructed Flight 105 to turn left towards heading 175.
 At this stage, the air traffic controller noticed smoke and flames were emanating from the right engine, with parts of the plane falling to the ground, but did not inform the crew about this.
+In the cockpit, Captain Martin then asked, "What do we got here Bill?", still with no response from Weiss.
+Instead, Weiss replied to ATC, advising them that Flight 105 was in an emergency.
+This would be the only communication from Flight 105 during the crisis.

-First Officer Weiss declared an emergency.
-The plane then climbed with a high angle of attack.
-Due to the high angle of attack, the air speed decreased significantly.
-It began to roll to the right, and then stalled and rolled abruptly to an angle of 90 degrees, barrel-rolled at least once, and crashed into an open field in a wildlife preserve just several hundred meters from runway 19R.
-The aircraft was completely destroyed by the impact forces and fire.
+As this was going on, the plane continued climbing with a high angle of attack, which caused the airspeed to decrease significantly.
+It began to roll to the right, and then stalled, and abruptly continued rolling to an angle of 90 degrees.
+The left engine suffered an unknown failure, possibly due to it ingesting parts of the right engine.
+In its final moments, the plane was reported to have barrel-rolled at least once (likely closer to 2 full rotations), while the CVR recorded the lead flight attendant ordering passengers to get their heads down.
+At 15.21 and 41 seconds, Flight 105 crashed into an open field in a wildlife preserve several hundred meters from runway 19R.
+The aircraft was completely destroyed by the impact and post-crash fire.